Discussion at the Global Coworking Unconference Canada focused on building a coworking community. A sense of community can lead to a thriving...

 Getting Leads Online

 More and more, companies are turning to their online presence to reach their customers and to allow their customers to reach them.
 This is not a move they are making without research to back it up.
-In today’s world, potential customers, job candidates and business partners will research your company online before ever making a first move.
+In today’s world, potential customers, job candidates, and business partners will research your company online before ever making the first move.

 How you handle your online presence and scour the internet for leads is a vital piece of your marketing strategy.

 - Attract: The first prong is to attract your customers.
-This is done through creating high-quality design and content on your website.
+This is done by creating high-quality design and content on your website.
 Websites need to be intuitive to use and informative.
-Search engine algorithms search for relevance to key words.
+Search engine algorithms search for relevance to keywords.
 Customers seek credible, relevant information.